 Note: This story also appears in the December/January issue of the Sho'men Club Newsletter.
 To become a member of the Sho'men Club, click here.

-Women's rower Rachel Benders spent the fall semester in England and writes about her experience from the Old Country.
-Here is her experience.
+Junior men's rower Chris Carrara spent the fall semester in South Africa and writes about his experience from the southernmost country on the African continent.
+Here is his experience.